mahavedalla/mahavedalla/docs/questions/buddha/whether-the-buddha-was-a-philosopher.md

-# Whether the Buddha was a philosopher?
+Question: Whether the Buddha was a philosopher?
 Category: Buddha
 Sutta References: -
 Date Entered: March 26, 2025